apache/flink-web/_posts/2020-05-25-flink-on-zeppelin.md

 * %flink     - Provides a Scala environment
 * %flink.pyflink   - Provides a python environment
 * %flink.ipyflink   - Provides an ipython environment
-* %flink.bsql     - Provides a stream sql environment
+* %flink.ssql     - Provides a stream sql environment
-* %flink.ssql     - Provides a batch sql environment
+* %flink.bsql     - Provides a batch sql environment

 Not only has the interpreter been extended to support writing Flink applications in three languages, but it has also extended the available execution modes for Flink that now include:

 * Running Flink in Local Mode
 * Running Flink in Remote Mode
 * Running Flink in Yarn Mode

-You can find more information about how to get started with Zeppelin and all the execution modes for Flink applications in Zeppelin notebooks in this post.
+You can find more information about how to get started with Zeppelin and all the execution modes for Flink applications in [Zeppelin notebooks](https://github.com/apache/zeppelin/tree/master/notebook/Flink%20Tutorial) in this post.

 # Flink on Zeppelin for Stream processing